-When purchasing a nursing pillow, it is important to pay attention both to what is inside the pillow as well as its outside cover.
+When purchasing a nursing roller, it is important to pay attention both to what is inside the pillow as well as its outside cover.
 The filling of the pillow determines its price, durability and how breathable it is.
 The most popular filling materials are the following:

 Polystyrene balls – This is a light, soft material that will make the pillow comfortable to use.
 The advantage of a pillow filled with polystyrene balls is that it repeats the shape of a baby’s body.

 Spelt – This is an organic filling that provides the best breathability.
 One of the disadvantages though is its high maintenance cost.
-And if you or your baby are prone to allergies, it is better not to use such pillows.
+And if you or your baby are prone to allergies, it is better not to use such products.

 Buckwheat husk – This is another natural filling that breathes well and adapts to a baby’s body.
 However, it cannot be washed; you can only shake it out or vacuum.
 Besides, the buckwheat filling makes noise that might scare very small babies.

-EPS-beads – This is an excellent filler for nursing pillows.
+EPS-beads – This is an excellent filler for nursing rollers.
 It is anti-allergic, hygienic, durable and doesn’t cost much.
 It is very light and transports both moisture and heat.
 The beads equally distribute within the pillow and provide excellent support.

 Hollofayber – This is an efficient, inexpensive material that is also environmentally friendly.
 The disadvantage is that it loses its form quickly, so if you prefer this material, you would have to buy several pillows.

 Sintepon – This is a cheap material, which is its advantage.
 However, it compresses and springs and thus will not allow you to relax completely.
-A nursing pillow cover can be made from organic cotton or synthetic polyester.
+A nursing roller cover can be made from organic cotton or synthetic polyester.
 Cotton is probably the best material choice as far as the combination of price and quality goes.

 How to Use a Nursing Pillow?